 - Pay employees at least minimum wage and as often as your state requires (weekly, bi-weekly, etc.)

 Recommended: A payroll service saves you time and makes it easier to follow these requirements.

 5 easy steps to starting a business in Nevada.

 We have a far more detailed guide - How to Start a Business which will go over the points in more details.

-- Complete important key steps after formation such as acquiring business licences & permits, registering for state taxes, and opening a business bank account.
+Complete important key steps after formation such as acquiring business licenses & permits, registering for state taxes, and opening a business bank account.